About 40 Cranium employees will be laid off as Hasbro takes control of the Seattle board-game company, but 20 others will keep their jobs...

 About 40 Cranium employees will be laid off as Hasbro takes control of the Seattle board-game company, but 20 others will keep their jobs.

-Pawtucket, R.I.-based Hasbro said Monday that it will retain about a third of Cranium’s staff in Seattle.
+Pawtucket, R.I.-based Hasbro said today that it will retain about a third of Cranium’s Seattle staff.
 Most of those staying are designers and marketers, while the 40 jobs being eliminated are in finance, logistics and sales.
+Those job functions will be absorbed by Hasbro’s Rhode Island headquarters, as well as its Massachusetts-based games division.

 Most Read Business Stories